Skip to main content

 Course summary

-The BSc (Hons) Podiatry apprenticeship offers an exciting opportunity for those already working alongside podiatrists as foot care technicians or assistants, as well as for those looking to start a new career in podiatry through a healthcare employer.
-You’ll be employed by the NHS or a private practice, gaining valuable real world experience while studying towards becoming a fully qualified podiatrist.
+The BSc (Hons) Podiatry apprenticeship offers an exciting opportunity for those already working alongside podiatrists as foot care technicians or assistants, or those looking to start a new career in podiatry through a healthcare employer.
+You’ll work for the NHS or a private practice, gaining valuable real world experience while studying towards becoming a fully qualified podiatrist.

-Developed in collaboration with healthcare providers, the course combines academic study with work-based learning so you can apply new knowledge and skills directly in practice.
+Developed in collaboration with healthcare providers, the course combines academic study with work-based learning.
+This means you can apply your new knowledge and skills to your practice.
 Throughout your apprenticeship, you’ll take part in a range of practice placements, gaining experience in different clinical environments and working with a variety of service users.

-This apprenticeship gives you the foundation to build a fulfilling career in podiatry, improving mobility, promoting wellbeing, and helping people lead healthier, more active lives.
+This course provides the foundation to build a fulfilling career in podiatry.
+You'll improve mobility, promote wellbeing, and help people lead healthier, more active lives.

 Accreditations and approvals